Sunday family dinners

 The Epsilon Zeta New House Initiative

 A new home for Sigma Chi at Florida State, opening Fall 2028.
-Designed by Florida-licensed builders, anchored by a $3M lead gift, endorsed by the Sigma Chi Foundation.

 Campaign progress